poonamsdongare/Machine-Learning/Multi-Output Classification for Flu Shot Vaccine Prediction/README.md

 ## Methodology
 ### Multi-Output Classification Approaches
-Several approaches exist for handling multi-output classification problems.Below are some eaxamples
+Several approaches exist for handling multi-output classification problems.
+Below are some examples:

 #### 1. MultiOutputClassifier
 - **What It Does**: Wraps a single-output classifier to handle multiple target variables by creating an independent classifier for each target.